 In order to have a SBHC on school property you must have the approval of the school board.
 School boards typically pass a resolution in support of a SBHC in order for the health center to exist, and they also typically approve any changes to the SBHC services.
 Further, the school board approves what, if any, financial support the school district will provide the SBHC.

-The Marshall University Technical Assistance and Evaluation Team have developed a Power Point presentation for initially discussing a SBHC with the Board of Education.
-It is available at: http://www.wvsbha.org/muta/ta\evaluation\Toolkit\Admin.php
+The WV School-Health Technical Assistance Center has developed a Power Point presentation for initially discussing a SBHC with the Board of Education.
+It is available at: http://livewell.marshall.edu/mutac/?page_id=269

 School Nurses